BHAVYASHAHM123/spam_detection_documentation/docs/naive_bayes.md

 ![naive bayes](https://github.com/BHAVYASHAHM123/spam_detection/blob/master/spam_docs_image2.png?raw=true)
 ![naive bayes](https://github.com/BHAVYASHAHM123/spam_detection/blob/master/spam_docs_image3.png?raw=true)

-## Advantages of Naive Bayes Classifier:
+!!!
+Advantages
     Naive Bayes is one of the fast and easy ML algorithms to predict a class of datasets.
     It can be used for Binary as well as Multi-class Classifications.
     It performs well in Multi-class predictions as compared to the other Algorithms.
     It is the most popular choice for text classification problems.
     Disadvantages of Naïve Bayes Classifier:
     Naive Bayes assumes that all features are independent or unrelated, so it cannot learn the relationship between features.

 ## Applications of Naïve Bayes Classifier: